YUGESHKARAN/ai_product_agent/README.md

 ---

-## 🛡️ Security
+## Security

 - The backend is intended for internal use behind your main application’s authentication layer.
-- Set up firewall rules and/or JWT authentication if exposing to public networks.
+- Set up JWT authentication if exposing to public networks.

 ---

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!
 Open issues or submit pull requests for improvements, bug fixes, or new features.